-Northwest of Grand Junction in western Colorado, the Fruita area is the new hot spot for mountain biking with smooth, hard-packed rolling trails with some technical drops and descents.
+Northwest of Grand Junction in western Colorado, the 18 Road North Fruita Desert trail system is the hot spot for mountain biking with smooth, hard-packed rolling trails with some technical drops and descents.
 The trails roll through desert meadows and across ridges with scenic desert canyon vistas.
 Many of the trails can be ridden all year round, however, the best season is spring or fall due to summer heat and snow on high trails.
 Avoid riding when wet since the mud is like cement and riding will damage the trails permanently.

 The Fruita area trails are divided into two districts.
-The Bookcliffs area, about 10 miles due north of Fruita, has rides with more climbing, but the high spots tend to be snowed in during winter months.
+The Bookcliffs area off 18 Road, about 10 miles due north of Fruita, has rides with more climbing, but the high spots tend to be snowed in during winter months.
 The Kokopelli area, about 5 miles northwest of town, has all-season rides along the Colorado River.

 In the Bookcliffs area are the following trails: Edge Loop, Chutes & Ladders, Prime Cut, Zippity Doo Daa, and Frontside Loop.